-A research collection from geologists, chemists, physicists and biologists provides new knowledge on Earth’s carbon cycle.
-Selected as a 2018 Spotlight finalist, Deep Carbon in Earth: Early Career Scientist Contributions to the Deep Carbon Observatory helps decipher the consequences of anthropogenic carbon emissions, offers clues for sequestering carbon dioxide underground, provides insights into volcanic eruptions — and may even inform the search for extraterrestrial life.
+A research collection from geologists, chemists, physicists and biologists provides new knowledge on the Earth’s carbon cycle.
+Selected as a 2018 Spotlight finalist, Deep Carbon in Earth: Early Career Scientist Contributions to the Deep Carbon Observatory helps decipher the consequences of anthropogenic carbon emissions, offers clues for sequestering CO2 underground, provides insights into volcanic eruptions — and may even inform the search for extraterrestrial life.

-This multidisciplinary research topic is making an impact in the deep carbon community, sparking vigorous discussions.
-The collection has already received 40,000 views, 4,300 article downloads and a number of citations.
+This multidisciplinary research topic is making an impact in the deep-carbon community, sparking vigorous discussions and already receiving 40,000 views, 4,300 article downloads and a number of citations.

-Dr Donato Giovannelli, a microbial ecologist, explains why he teamed up with biogeochemist Dr Alysia Cox, microbiologist Dr Cody Sheik and geologist Dr Benjamin Alexander Black to launch this Research Topic, as well as some of its outcomes and what winning the 2018 Frontiers Spotlight Award would mean for the deep carbon science field.
+Dr Donato Giovannelli, a microbial ecologist, explains why he teamed up with biogeochemist Dr Alysia Cox, microbiologist Dr Cody Sheik and geologist Dr Benjamin Alexander Black to launch this Research Topic, as well as some of its outcomes and what winning the 2018 Frontiers Spotlight Award would mean for the deep-carbon field.

 Why was this Research Topic created?

-This changed in 2009 with the creation of the Deep Carbon Observatory: a 10-year, multidisciplinary collaboration on how the deep-carbon cycle drives our world.
+This changed with the creation of the Deep Carbon Observatory: a 10-year, multidisciplinary collaboration on how the deep-carbon cycle drives our world.

 “The realization that disparate disciplines must work together and create a holistic view of Earth’s carbon cycle was a turning point for the field,” says Giovannelli.
 “An example is geomicrobiology, where scientists are now integrating information on rock formation, rock age, mineralogy, genomics and geochemistry to answer new questions about how life thrives in the subsurface.”

-He and his colleagues saw that a new generation of scientists is at the forefront of this interdisciplinary approach — and that they needed a way to highlight their innovative work.
+He and the other Topic Editors saw that a new generation of scientists is at the forefront of this interdisciplinary approach — and that they needed a way to highlight their innovative work.